VPN by Google One, explained

 Demand for VPNs is growing, with evidence that it’s becoming more mainstream -- up to 25% of all Internet users accessed a VPN within the last month of 2019.2Unfortunately, not all VPN providers have been proven to be trustworthy: some services are vulnerable3, others request unnecessary access to their users’ data or monetize the same data that users are utilizing the VPN to keep private and secure, while others fail to deliver on the promise of not logging their users’ online activity.4

 With growing demand for better privacy in a mixed landscape of solutions, we have used our expertise in privacy, cryptography, and infrastructure to build a Google-grade VPN that provides additional security and privacy to online connectivity without undue performance sacrifices.
 With VPN by Google One, users’ online activity is not identifiable to the VPN and not logged by the VPN.
 We believe a VPN must be transparent, and robust.
-That’s why we have open sourced our client and will provide a third party audit of the end-to-end solution to make them externally verifiable.
+That's why we have open sourced our client and conducted a third party audit of the solution to make them externally verifiable.

 Under the hood

 Privacy is at the core of the products and services we build.
 With VPN by Google One, we will never use the VPN connection to track, log, or sell your online activity.
 Some minimum logging is performed to ensure quality of service, but your network traffic or IP associated with the VPN is never logged.
 To demonstrate how our design works, we have open sourced the code that runs on a user’s device and we have conducted a third party audit of the system (report here), which provides independent assurance of our data and security practices.